Seven (1995 film): Ending and post-production

 The film's ending remained a point of contention between New Line Cinema and the filmmakers; Fincher, intending to stun the audience, wanted to follow Mills's shooting of Doe with a sudden cut to black but executives believed this would alienate audiences.
 (Note: Attributed to multiple references:) Fincher instructed staff at a test screening to keep off the lights following the cut to black so the audience could take it in but his instructions were not followed.
-After the screening, one female audience member walking by Fincher said: "the people who made that movie should be killed".
+After the screening, one female audience member walking by Fincher said: "The people who made that movie should be killed".
 According to Fincher, the screening invitation only told audiences that the film would feature Pitt and Freeman, both of whom were known for films very different in tone to Seven.
 Executives wanted a mainstream conclusion in which Mills and Somerset pursue Doe and a kidnapped Tracy, who would survive.
-According to Pitt, the studio wanted a more heroic ending for Mills in which he did not kill Doe, and instead of Tracy's head being in the box, for it to be the head of one of Mills's dogs.
-Freeman preferred a storyboarded sequence of Somerset killing Doe, sparing Mills from losing his career as well, but Pitt believed Mills had to kill Doe and test audiences preferred that version.
-Another alternative ending depicted Mills shooting Somerset to stop him killing Doe first.
+According to Pitt, the studio wanted a more heroic ending for Mills in which he did not kill Doe, and instead of Tracy's head being in the box, it would be the head of one of Mills's dogs.
+Freeman preferred a storyboarded sequence of Somerset killing Doe, sparing Mills from losing his career as well, but Pitt believed Mills had to kill Doe, and test audiences preferred that version.
+Another alternative ending depicted Mills shooting Somerset to stop him from killing Doe first.
 Fincher and Pitt both refused to compromise with the studio's request to replace the head-in-the-box ending but settled for a longer epilogue showing Mills being arrested and Somerset delivering a concluding narration, offering some humanity.
 (Note: Attributed to multiple references:) According to Fincher, the box contained a taped shot bag with a wig.